rogerpadilla/prouter/README.md

     const isAllowed = authService.validateHasAccessToUrl(req.originalUrl);

-    // (programmatically) end the request-response cycle, avoid executing other middlewares
-    // and prevent changing the path in the URL. if (!isAllowed) {
+    if (!isAllowed) {
       showAlert("You haven't rights to access the page: " + destPath);
+      // end the request-response cycle, avoid executing other middlewares
-      resp.end({ preventNavigation: true });
+      // and prevent changing the path in the URL. resp.end({ preventNavigation: true });
       return;
     }